AAlexandre1/TypeScript-Fundamentals/Notes.md

 isTasty = ["true", false, false, true, true, true] would return an error because "true is type string not type boolean

+// Tuples
+let employee: [string, number, boolean];
+// a tuple can contain multiple data types

+employee = ['Samantha', 47518, true];
+// This follows the types specified.

+employee = [96328, 'Jake', false]
+// The variables that do not follow the types specified creates an error

 # Objects

 let course: {